UCASoft/UcaOrm/README.md

 </manifest>
 ```

 Add code to **onUpdate** method in DataBaseHelper.
-You can write once this:
+You can write only this:

 ``` java
     protected void onUpgrade(int oldVersion, int newVersion) {